Log Base 4 Of 4

 Q4: How can I calculate logarithms without a calculator?

 For simple cases, you can use the definition of logarithms and trial and error.
-For more complex cases, using logarithm tables or approximations might be necessary.
+Which means for more complex cases, using logarithm tables or approximations might be necessary.
 Modern calculators and mathematical software readily compute logarithms to any base.

 Q5: What's the relationship between logarithms and exponents?